rstudio/gt/tests/testthat/_snaps/rows_add.md

       gt_tbl_c %>% rows_add(.n_empty = 3.2)
     Condition
       Error in `rows_add()`:
-      !
-An integer value should be supplied for `.n_empty`.
+      ! `.n_empty` must be a whole number, not the number 3.2.

 ---